Fasttrack-Dev/12factor-concurrency/README.md

 ```sh
 $ aws elasticbeanstalk retrieve-environment-info --environment-name twelve-factor-worker-environment --info-type tail
 ```
-Now open the logs with the browser and you should find the follwing sections.
+Now open the logs with the browser and you should find the following sections.
 ```console
 ----------------------------------------
 /var/log/web.stdout.log